API Reference

 Maps channel names to Representation objects in any domain (time, frequency, or time-frequency).
 All channels share the same domain, grid, kind.

-TransformedData and HarmonicProjectedWaveform are the two only entry points for downstream processing of L2D.
+TransformedData, PlusCrossWaveform, and HarmonicProjectedWaveform are the three only entry points for downstream processing of L2D.

 __getitem__(key: str) Representation